History of Anchorage, Alaska: Statehood

 Between the 1930s and 1950s, air transportation became increasingly important.
 In 1930, Merrill Field replaced the city's original "Park Strip" landing field.
 By the mid-1930s, Merrill Field was one of the busiest civilian airports in the United States.
 On December 10, 1951, Anchorage International Airport opened, with transpolar airline traffic flying between Europe and Asia.

 Starting in the 1940s, military presence in Alaska was also greatly expanded.
 Elmendorf Air Force Base and Fort Richardson were constructed, and Anchorage became the headquarters of the Alaska Defense Command.
 Heavy military investment occurred during World War II, due to the threat of Japanese invasion, and continued into 1950, because of Cold War tensions.

 In the 1940s and 1950s, Anchorage began looking more like a city.
 Between 1940 and 1951, Anchorage's population increased from 3,000 to 47,000.
 Crime and the cost of living in the city also grew.
 In 1949, the first traffic lights were installed on Fourth Avenue.
 In 1951, the Seward Highway was opened.
 KTVA, the city's first television station, began broadcasting in 1953.
 In 1954, Alyeska Resort was established.

 On January 3, 1959, Alaska joined the union as the 49th state.
-Soon after, Anchorage faced a severe housing shortage, which was solved partially by suburban expansion.
+Soon after, Anchorage faced a severe housing shortage, which was partially solved by suburban expansion.
 In January 1964, Anchorage became a City and Borough.
 Anchorage also has unsuccessfully bid for the Winter Olympic Games several times, with the most recent being in 1994.